dbochicchio/vera/VeraAlexa/README.md

 Announcements are opt-in and could be configured with these variables:
 - UseAnnoucements: set to 1 to enable, 0 to disable
-- DefaultBreak: default to 3 secs, it's the time between repeated announcements
+- DefaultBreak: default to 3 secs - it's the time between repeated announcements

 # More code examples
 ```